PART 61 - ADMIRALTY CLAIMS

 (2) In this Part –

-(a) ‘admiralty claim’ means a claim within the Admiralty jurisdiction of the High Court as set out in section 20 of the Supreme Court Act 19811;
+(a) ‘admiralty claim’ means a claim within the Admiralty jurisdiction of the High Court as set out in section 20 of the Senior Courts Act 19811;

 (b) ‘the Admiralty Court’ means the Admiralty Court of the Queen's Bench Division of the High Court of Justice;

-(c) ‘claim in rem’ means a claim in an admiralty action in rem;
+(c) ‘claim in rem’ means a claim in an admiralty action in rem brought in accordance with section 21(2) to (5) of the Senior Courts Act 1981;

 (e) ‘limitation claim’ means a claim under the Merchant Shipping Act 19952 for the limitation of liability in connection with a ship or other property;